 This internship program is designed to help new teachers experience a successful first year in the classroom.
 This program involves the reporting and recording of all of a teacher’s first year, including everything from lesson plans to final grade books.
 It also includes random observations by other educators to ensure that the new teacher is performing his or her job to an acceptable level.
 This program is mandatory for all first-year teachers, and is a significant part of their job status for subsequent years.

 Earning a Master’s Degree in Education

-One requirement for a Kentucky teacher’s certification renewal after five years is working toward a master’s degree.
-By the time of application, at least 15 hours of this degree program must be completed.
-A teacher then has another five years to complete their master’s degree.
-This makes earning your graduate degree that much more important to teachers.
+Previously, a requirement for a Kentucky teacher’s certification renewal after five years was working toward a master’s degree.
+By the time of application, at least 15 hours of this degree program had to be completed.
+A teacher then had another five years to complete their master’s degree.

 Some educators become interested in moving into leadership roles beyond the classroom.
 These administrative roles have their own certifications in Kentucky, and have different rules and requirements.